-- Grouped by risk class
+- 1. Grouped by risk class

-Risk classes are groupings of categories used to suggest possible types or levels of vulnerability posed by sites in those categories.
+- Risk classes are groupings of categories used to suggest possible types or levels of vulnerability posed by sites in those categories.

+- 2. Recorded in the specified Log Database

-- 2. That has occurred since midnight today
+- 3. That has occurred since midnight today